microsoft/Picnic/README.md

 Tested on Ubuntu Linux, and the Windows Subsystem for Linux on Windows 10 (build 1709).

 1. `make`
-This will build the project.  `make debug` will build with symbols and address sanitizer.
+This will build the project.  `make debug` will build with symbols.

 2. `./example`
 Runs an example program that exercises the keygen, sign, verify and